Pig Ears for Dogs: Safe or Not?

 What Are Pig Ears for Dogs?

-They’re exactly what you’d expect — ears from swine that have been dried, either by baking or dehydration, to create a chewy, crunchy treat.
-You’ll often find them sold in one piece, cut into strips, or even with a smoky flavor.
-Compared to some other chewables made from processed leftovers, these are a simpler, single-ingredient option.
+They’re exactly what you’d imagine — actual ears from pigs that have been dried through baking or dehydration, giving them a firm, crunchy texture.
+You’ll often see them offered whole, sliced into strips, or even infused with a smoky flavor.
+Unlike some other snack options made from heavily processed leftovers, these stand out as a straightforward, single-ingredient choice.

 Some brands toss in extra flavor or preservatives, while others keep things as natural as possible.
 Since they’re made from cartilage and skin, the texture hits that sweet spot — not too tough, not too squishy — which makes them a favorite for many.